 Cities and counties may also require businesses to have a license or permit.
-Please check with your city and county government to determine the license, permit or zoning requirements for your area.
+Check with your city and county government to determine the license, permit or zoning requirements for your area.

 7. Learn about other requirements

 Check with the Department of Environmental Quality (DEQ).
-Some business activities will require you to contact DEQ.
+Some business activities require you to contact DEQ.

 Determine whether you comply with the Americans with Disabilities Act (ADA).

 Many businesses are subject to this federal law which prohibits discrimination against disabled persons.